 Crypto mining regulations

-Is crypto mining regulated in Singapore?
+Are gains from crypto mining subject to tax in Singapore?